 If you happen to be a veggie food buff, you’ll inevitably encounter plenty to feast on in Delhi!
-Do arrive armed with a plethora of tummy-armour type of drugs from your GP, just in case, so you can soldier on despite the possibility of catching a bug or two.
-The Indian people do their best, but poor hygiene as well as water and soil pollution are common problems, especially in a large metropolis like Delhi.
+Do arrive armed with a plethora of tummy-armor type of drugs from your GP, just in case, so you can soldier on despite the possibility of catching a bug or two.
+The Indian people do their best, but poor hygiene, as well as water and soil pollution, are common problems, especially in a large metropolis like Delhi.
 That said, here’s just a sampling of the local delicacies to tantalize your taste buds with (and it’s so worth the risk!)…

 Curry and Vegan Conundrums